AAL Stock Price Today (July 2026) — American Airlines Group Inc. Analysis & Key Metrics 2026-07-17

 Common investor questions about American Airlines Group Inc.

-American Airlines Group Inc. (AAL) is currently trading at $12.27.
-The RSI (14-day) is at 71.1, indicating overbought territory (potentially overheated).
+American Airlines Group Inc. (AAL) is currently trading at $14.98.
+The RSI (14-day) is at 29.0, indicating oversold territory (potentially undervalued).
 Wall Street analysts have a consensus "buy" recommendation.
-The mean analyst price target of $15.61 implies 27.2% upside from current levels.
-Volatility is high at 44.3% annualized, meaning significant price swings are common.
+The mean analyst price target of $16.44 implies 9.8% upside from current levels.
+Volatility is moderate at 31.0% annualized, meaning price movements are relatively contained.
 Investors should consider their risk tolerance, investment horizon, and portfolio diversification before making a decision.

-Based on current valuation metrics for American Airlines Group Inc. (AAL): The trailing P/E ratio is 63.76, which is above the market average, indicating investors are pricing in higher growth expectations.
-The forward P/E is 4.19, lower than the trailing P/E, suggesting analysts expect earnings improvement.
-The PEG ratio is 0.10, below 1.0, which generally indicates the stock is undervalued relative to its growth rate.
-Price-to-Book is -1.92.
-Price-to-Sales is 0.13.
+Based on current valuation metrics for American Airlines Group Inc. (AAL): The trailing P/E ratio is 48.32, which is above the market average, indicating investors are pricing in higher growth expectations.
+The forward P/E is 7.98, lower than the trailing P/E, suggesting analysts expect earnings improvement.
+The PEG ratio is 1.00, near 1.0, suggesting roughly fair value relative to growth.
+Price-to-Book is -2.93.
+Price-to-Sales is 0.18.
 Valuation should be compared to Airlines industry peers for context, as different sectors trade at different multiples.

 American Airlines Group Inc. (AAL) does not currently pay a regular dividend.
 The company may be reinvesting profits into growth initiatives, or may not yet be profitable enough to distribute earnings to shareholders.

 Key risks for American Airlines Group Inc. (AAL) investors include: 1.
-High volatility (44.3% annualized)—the stock can experience significant daily price swings.
+Moderate volatility (31.0% annualized)—price swings are notable.
 2. Broader market and macroeconomic risks (interest rates, inflation, geopolitical events).
 3. Airlines sector-specific competitive pressures.
 Investors should diversify and consider their risk tolerance before investing.

-Here is American Airlines Group Inc.'s (AAL) current debt and financial health profile: Total debt stands at $36.88B.
-The current ratio is 0.50, which is below 1.0 and may indicate short-term liquidity concerns.
+Here is American Airlines Group Inc.'s (AAL) current debt and financial health profile: Total debt stands at $34.89B.
+The current ratio is 0.49, which is below 1.0 and may indicate short-term liquidity concerns.
 The quick ratio is 0.35.
-The company holds $6.47B in cash and equivalents.
-Free cash flow is negative at $-706,750,016, which could limit the company's ability to manage debt obligations.
+The company holds $7.91B in cash and equivalents.
+Free cash flow is positive at $861.12M, providing a cushion for debt servicing and shareholder returns.